broeker/jumpsuit/src/pages/index.md

 secondarycontent:
   blocks:
     - content: >-
-        From day one the web, has been pushed forward by explorers and tinkerers who make up the rules as they go.
+        From day one, the web has been pushed forward by explorers and tinkerers who make up rules as they go.
 Many of the tools and techniques we have access to in 2019 were not even conceivable even five short years ago.
         And yet many of use are still relying on the same basic tools and techniques that have been in place for decades.[^3]